 An Amazon representative released a statement which said that they were investigating until they got to the bottom of this issue and that it would not be taken lightly.
 Legal action could take place against the employees who have violated their code.

-“We have strict policies and a Code of Business Conduct & Ethics in place for our employees.
-We implement sophisticated systems to restrict and audit access to information.
-We hold our employees to a high ethical standard and anyone in violation of our Code faces discipline, including termination and potential legal and criminal penalties.
-In addition, we have zero tolerance for abuse of our systems and if we find bad actors who have engaged in this behaviour, we will take swift action against them, including terminating their selling accounts, deleting reviews, withholding funds, and taking legal action.
+“We have set precise policies and have a Code of Business Conduct & Ethics in place for our employees.
+We implement sophisticated systems to audit and restrict access to information.
+We imply high standards of ethics on our employees and the one violating these codes faces serious repercussions including potential legal and criminal penalties as well as termination.
+In addition, we have zero tolerance for abuse of our systems and if we find bad actors who have engaged in this behavior, we will take strict action against them, such as taking legal action, withholding funds, deleting reviews and terminating their selling accounts without any prior notice.
 We are conducting a thorough investigation of these claims.”

 Data privacy and data security are not taken lightly at Amazon, and the repercussions of this breach will be nothing short of severe.